The stochastic fractional nonlinear Schr\"odinger equations in $H^{\alpha}$ and structure-preserving algorithm: Introduction.

-In Section 2, we introduce notations for the coefficients required by our main result.
+This paper is organized as follows.
+In Section 2, we introduce notations for the coefficients required by our main result and some definitions.
 Section 3 is dedicated to the existence of a global solution of equation \eqref{orie07} in the energy space $H^{\alpha}$.
-In Section 4, we demonstrate that the stochastic fractional nonlinear Schr\"odinger equation is an infinite-dimensional Hamiltonian system, analyze its stochastic multi-symplectic structure, and develop a structure-preserving algorithm for the stochastic fractional nonlinear Schr\"odinger equation from the perspective of symplectic geometry.
-Section 5 focuses on constructing a more effective mass-preserving splitting scheme for the stochastic fractional nonlinear Schr\"odinger equation in the Stratonovich sense, and provides the rate of convergence of a splitting scheme.
-Two numerical tests are conducted to validate the efficiency in Section 4 and Section 5, respectively.
+In Section 4, we demonstrate that the stochastic fractional nonlinear Schr\"odinger equation is an infinite-dimensional Hamiltonian system and analyze its stochastic multi-symplectic structure.
+A numerical test is conducted to validate the efficiency.
+Section 5 will be reserved for some concluding remarks.
+Some tedious proofs of lemmas are left in Appendix A.